 - Some patients have a delayed fall in blood pressure (delayed orthostatic hypotension).
 Some have little HR or BP response but insist on sitting down because they feel awful.
 In my experience about 20% of orthostatic intolerant patients are HR negative.
 I have generally not sent them for tilt testing but would not argue with people who do.

 Standing tests can be done routinely during office visits, including standing patients with known POTS to monitor treatment effectiveness.
 The results from visit to visit may be variable.
-Patients hate the full tilt table tests.
-Waiting months for them to be scheduled to make a diagnosis and making them be held upright until they pass out instead of doing an office standing test is often unnecessary.
+Patients hate the full tilt table tests because they have to go off medications, and the tilt table tests are often unnecessary when a standing test in the office will suffice.

 We need to refer patients to the appropriate consultants to improve their quality of life.

 - Red blood cell depletion.
 For unknown reasons most patients are volume depleted.
-In a study by Ben Levine, the average red cell mass was down 20%.
+In a study by Dr. Levine, the average red cell mass was down 20%.
 Iron deficiency can lower red cell mass.
 We measured red cell mass and plasma volume after iron replacement.
-It was down more than 10% in about 70%.
+It was down more than 10% in about 70% of POTS patients we tested.
 Of those, about 60% responded well to procrit or aranesp.
-There is a black box warning on procrit to a Hb greater than 11 for patients with cancern or on dialysis.
+There is a black box warning on procrit to a Hb greater than 11 for patients with cancer or on dialysis.
 Procrit can cause blood clots, heart attack, stroke and death.

 - Adrenal insufficiency.
 Conduct a fasting cortisol.
 Tenascin X is important for collagen function.
-The gene for Tenasyn X overlaps the gene for 21 hydroxylase, the rate limiting enzyme in cortisol synthesis.
+The gene for Tenascin X overlaps the gene for 21 hydroxylase, the rate limiting enzyme in cortisol synthesis.